Chapter 13 Bankruptcy

 It is also worth noting that only individuals or married couples filing jointly can apply for Chapter 13 bankruptcy.
 Businesses cannot.

-Fees Associated with Chapter 13 Bankruptcy
+Attorneys Fees Associated with Chapter 13 Bankruptcy

 Filing a Chapter 13 Bankruptcy Repayment Plan